AlgoMaster Logo

 Dict Comprehensions

-Same idea, but produces a dictionary.
-Extremely useful for building lookup tables and inverting mappings.
+Same idea, but the result is a dictionary.
+This is useful for building lookup tables and inverting mappings.

 main.py